pinobatch/hello-world/Xubuntu_setup.md

     cmake ..
     cpack
     sudo dpkg -i skypeweb-1.4.0-Linux.deb

+The same developer made the [Purple Discord] plug-in to connect to Discord, whose official client also uses Electron.
+But because it lacks retrieval of older messages, the line separating new messages from old, reactions, emoji selection, editing, pins, and other distinctive features of Discord, it's not quite as convenient as a RAM-saving tool.
+In addition, use alongside Discord for Web will likely cause one of the two to stop receiving messages.
+But for the sake of completeness:

+    cd ~/develop
+    git clone git://github.com/EionRobb/purple-discord.git
+    cd purple-discord
+    make
+    sudo make install

 Set up Git to identify you when committing changes to your own repositories.
 (These are commented out to discourage copying and